 Our friendly and helpful teaching staff know their stuff; they are experienced technologists and specialists in food production, manufacture and human nutrition.
 You'll also learn from visiting lecturers from industry and the public sector, and other Harper Adams staff specialising in agriculture, livestock and business.

-Download the latest Food Science and Agri-Food Supply Chain Management newsletter
+Download the latest Food Technology and Innovation newsletter